 Scrub mold off hard surfaces using a cloth and a mixture of detergent or vinegar and water.
-The EPA recommends wearing goggles, gloves and an N95 respirator for the task to limit your exposure to mold spores.
+The EPA recommends wearing goggles, gloves, and an N95 respirator for the task to limit your exposure to mold spores.

-Besides cleaning up mold patches, it’s important to try to diagnose the underlying cause of the mold growth.
+Besides cleaning up mold patches, it’s important to try to diagnose the underlying cause of mold growth.
 Reducing indoor moisture is an important step to take if you’ve experienced a mold issue, though in some cases, the realities of Portland’s climate may limit your options.
-Definitely, though, identify and repair any leaks, and use ventilation/exhaust fans, dehumidifiers, air conditioners and other tools to ward against excess moisture whenever possible.
+Definitely, though, identify and repair any leaks, and use ventilation/exhaust fans, dehumidifiers, air conditioners, and other tools to ward against excess moisture whenever possible.

-Tackle Mold Before Selling your Portland Home
+Tackle Mold Before Selling Your Portland Home